Sample Itineraries for Prague

 Book Ahead

-Popular attractions, during peak season, often require advance booking.
+Popular attractions, especially during peak season, often require advance booking.
 Plan ahead to avoid disappointment.

 Stay Flexible